dgroomes/java-columnar-query-engine/README.md

   code (it's own JPMS module) and then create a bridge module that describes the geograhies data using the APIs of the columnar/engine module.
   * DONE (it's just a package not a JPMS module) Create the loader module. (glue code)
+  * DONE Create Gradle subprojects (and JPMS modularized).
+I'm kind of dragging my feet by doing this but I like this style.
   * Create the columnar data store module. (generic/API/high-value code)
   * Create the bridge module (glue code)
 * [x] DONE Model the data in Apache Arrow's table abstractions.
 Use `Table` even knowing it is experimental.